Prototype-Fund-Hardware/LibreWater/README.md

 (—) patented
 (X) [free (as in freedom) - so anyone can study, modify, distribute, make, and sell the design](https://www.oshwa.org/definition/)

-![](/res/assets/media/img/Img01_Acraea2.0_white.jpg)
-**Img.01:** Render of assembled Prototype

-### Version 2.0: Proof-Of-Concept
+###  Version 2.0 of Acraea is:
-(X) Quality Criterium: Produces a limited amount of pure water from almost any water source
+(X) able to produce a limited amount of pure water from almost any water source
 (X) Modular Design compatible for adaptation to solar-thermal and other heat sources
 (X) Circular Design compatible for flexible mid-term design evolution
 (X) Compatible for modular scale-up

+![](/res/assets/media/img/Img01_Acraea2.0_white.jpg)
+**Img.01:** Render of assembled Prototype

 ## Project Context: